 One way of doing this is to sign up for updates at each children's clothing store you like.

 The other way is to sign up at the bottom of this page to get alerts and a brief summary whenever a new post or deal is listed.
-We only list the best deals, so you won't get inundated.
+I only list the best deals, so you won't get inundated.
 But it's not a substitute for doing your own homework, since what I think the "best deals" are might be different to what you think they are, and you may like to shop from different clothing stores than I like.
-My mailing list is the perfect addition to whatever other methods you use to keep track of deals on kids clothes, though.
+My mailing list is the perfect addition to whatever other methods you use to keep track of deals on kids clothes, though!

 7. Evolve your list and keep it current!

 Cross off needed items as you buy them.
 Add new items on your list when you discover they are needed.
 This way, you're in control and you save money.
 No more impulse buys, but you still have all the fun of shopping for items that are truly needed.